 Delaware Landlord Tenant Laws

-- Warranty of Habitability – Delaware landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+- Warranty of Habitability – Delaware landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
 Landlords must repair any issues within 15 days after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants in Delaware can also sometimes repair and deduct, or withhold rent.
+Tenants also can sometimes repair and deduct, or withhold rent.

 - Evictions – Delaware landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to quit.
 This means most evictions in Delaware take between a week to several months.